adi96433/test-repo/README.md

 # test-repo
-test applist
-few lines text
+An basic applist for learning stuffs.